npm packageMIT License

 Subject-Driven API

 Mirrors Symfony's Workflow service.
-Pass your entity to can() and apply() — the marking is read from and written back automatically via marking stores.
+Pass your entity to can() and apply() — marking stores read and write the marking for you.

 YAML / JSON / TypeScript

-Round-trip import and export for all formats.
-Import existing Symfony configs including !php/const and !php/enum tags.
-Generate typed TypeScript modules.
+Round-trip import and export for every format.
+Read existing Symfony configs (including !php/const and !php/enum) or generate typed TypeScript modules.

 !php/const & !php/enum

-Symfony YAML configs using PHP constants and backed enums are resolved automatically.
+Symfony YAML using PHP constants and backed enums is resolved automatically.
 App\Enum\Status::Active becomes "Active".

 Validation & Analysis

 Catch unreachable places, dead transitions, and orphan nodes before runtime.
-Analyze patterns to understand your workflow's structure.
+Analyze structural patterns at a glance.

 Standalone Engine